 The Vitabrace® wristband clinical study was conducted in the USA by Dr. Steven Gorin, D.O., Board Certified Orthopedic Surgeon (Institute of Sports Medicine and Orthopaedics, Miami, Florida).

 Vitabrace® is the world's first and only wellness high performance wristband containing Miracle Fruit Seed Oil®, clinically proven in a randomized-controlled study to be safe and effective in improving hand mobility and manual performance skills.
 With improved dexterity, manual tasks are performed quicker and more efficiently resulting in increased productivity.

-The quality of task performance during daily living, work, and recreational activities is determined to a large degree by hand function and manual dexterity.
+Task performance during activities is largely determined by hand function and dexterity.

 It is very important for consumers to be provided with clear evidence-based results from clinical studies documenting that the product has the actual effect promised.
 This is the first clinical study to demonstrate the efficacy of a wearable product for improving mobility, grip/pinch strength, and the performance of manual dexterity skills.

 The successful clinical trial results of a 10-week study conducted on men and women at the Institute of Sports Medicine and Orthopaedics in Miami, Florida, in association with two leading research universities in the USA (Indiana State University and University of Massachusetts, Amherst) were published in the prestigious scholarly peer-reviewed Phytotherapy Research journal.

 Using instruments that precisely and accurately measured manual performance abilities, the Vitabrace® wristband was clinically proven to be effective in improving the mobility and performance skills of the hands and fingers.

 Participants reported improvements and more efficient performance in their manual skills during daily living tasks, work, and recreational activities: